 Once past Glasgow we decided to head west of Loch Lomond, following the water’s edge for several miles along the A82.

 Road Trip Tip: Loch Lomond and the Trossachs National Park get busy in the summer and in order to stay overnight here you now need a parking permit.
 It’s one of the reasons we chose to give it a miss this time.

 We only found out about the parking situation in Martin Dorey’s excellent book ‘Take the Slow Road’, essential reading if you’re travelling this way.

 We eventually stopped for a break at the Falls of Falloch, which are well worth a look.
 (Zoom in on the map below to follow the route and places of interest).

 The mountains are calling!

-So, continuing north, the A82 snakes its way through the hills and by the water’s edges, the scenery becoming more impressive as the miles pass.
+Continuing north, the A82 snakes its way through the valleys, sometimes right by the water’s edge, the scenery becoming more impressive as the miles pass.